Canon 2000D vs Ricoh GR

 |11.||Canon 760D||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 |12.||Canon 1200D||Y||mono / mono||-||-||mini||2.0||-||-||-|

 |13.||Panasonic GM5||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 |15.||Ricoh GR II||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the 2000D offers wifi support, while the GR does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the GR has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GR has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GR was succeeded by the Ricoh GR II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Ricoh GR Manual.
+Further information on the features and operation of the 2000D and GR can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Ricoh GR Manual.

 So how do things add up?
 Which of the two cameras – the Canon 2000D or the Ricoh GR – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.